utdata/icj-cli-tools/README.md

 ## PCs

+NOTE: CHANGE THIS TO USE GIT BASH.
+DOWNLOAD GIT FOR WINDOWS.

 For the PCs, we'll use a program called `Windows Powershell`.
 Go to your Windows Start menu and search for `Powershell` and you should be able to find it.

 ![Powershell](images/powershell-start.png)